 Gregor Mendel used the common garden pea in his experiments the results of which became the basis of the science of genetics.
 It was not by accident that it became his experimental plant.
-Even from the start, he was already aware that the right experimental plants must be used in order to avoid the “risk of questionable results” (Rook 1964).
+Even from the start, he was already aware that the right experimental plants must be used in order to avoid the “risk of questionable results”.
 Accordingly, he was descriminate in the selection of testplants for his study.
-As a guide which finally led to his use of the garden pea, he considered the following essential traits of experimental plants:

 2. The hybrids of such plants must, during the flowering period, be protected from the influence of all foreign pollen, or be easily capable of such protection.
 The experimental plants must be protected, either as a natural trait or artificially, from pollen contamination; and

-3. The hybrids and their offspring must maintain fertility in the succeeding generations.
-Stated another way, complete sterility must be inexistent.
+3. The hybrids and their offspring must maintain fertility in the fullest in the succeeding generations.
+Stated another way, both partial and complete sterility must be inexistent.
 This is because the outcome of the hybridization needs to be strictly monitored from generation to generation.

 Thus he procceeded in identifying the most qualified experimental plants.
 He focused on the members of the family Leguminosae (now alternatively called Fabaceae) because of their peculiar floral structure.
 Their flowers are clearly visible and the parts, particularly the pistil and the stamen, are easily distinguishable.
 Finally, he identified the genus Pisum to have possessed the essential qualities.